A 16-Year-Old Was Set To Testify Against A Man She Said Raped Her. Then She Was Found Dead In The Woods.

 When Dumbuya didn't show up to school or return home last month, her family suspected she was in danger and notified authorities.

-"She didn't run away what would make her run away?" her aunt, Haja Corneh, told Fox News17 last week.
-"She has a family that loves her, she has everybody around her that loves her.
+"She didn't run away.
+What would make her run away?" her aunt Haja Corneh told Fox News17 last week.
+"She has a family that loves her.
+She has everybody around her that loves her.
 What would make her run away?"

 Dumbuya, the oldest of three siblings, was "looking forward to graduation next year," according to a GoFundMe page soliciting donations to pay for funeral expenses.

-Her family said she loved to sing and put on make-up.
+Her family said she loved to sing and put on makeup.

-"She loves to dance, she loves to dance, she would just do video dancing and I'm like 'Why are you dancing?'" her aunt recalled.
+"She loves to dance, she loves to dance, she would just do video dancing, and I'm like 'Why are you dancing?'" her aunt recalled.
 "And she would say, 'Because I'm going to be a star someday.'"

 Brianna Sacks is a reporter for BuzzFeed News and is based in Los Angeles.